|11-29-2010, 12:00 PM||#1|

 Follow on facebook

-Despite my worries I managed to savor Europe slowly, into Albania where I experienced my first dirt roads along the Mediterranean coast,
+Despite my worries I managed to savour Europe slowly, where in Albania I got to experience my first ever dirt roads along the Mediterranean coast, I was hooked....

 interrogated by the military on Christmas eve in Syria,